abhaydgarg/directory-tree/README.md

 ## To Do

-- Add parent object in JSON to make tree backtracking easy.
+- Add `id` properties.
+- Add parent as id in JSON.
+Adding parent object reference creates circular reference propblem.
+Root's parent `id` is `null`.
 - Add `value` property equivalent to `size` but with different name.
 - Add `path` and `abspath` properties.
-- Add `id` properties.